hdlugas/MZsearch/paper/paper.sk.md

 diseases.
 A central tool for compound identification in metabolomics is mass spectrometry, which produces the mass spectrum for a given chemical compound.
-Each point in the mass spectrum represents an ion fragment, with one axis representing mass to charge (m/z) and the other axis representing relative intensity.
+Each point in the mass spectrum represents an ion fragment, with one axis representing mass to charge ratio (m/z) and the other axis representing relative intensity.
 A popular method used to identify an unknown chemical compound based on its mass spectrum is spectral library matching.
 This process involves computing a measure of similarity